 One confidential call with our Houston admissions team is usually enough to point you in the right direction, including whether PHP, IOP, or a personalized plan is the better starting point.

-Where Individualized Intensive Programming Fits
+Where Does Individualized Intensive Programming Fit?

 PHP and IOP describe how many hours you attend.
 They do not, by themselves, describe how personal the plan is.
 At Heights Behavioral Health, Individualized Intensive Programming can be delivered at PHP or IOP intensity, with the week built around your history, goals, and co-occurring needs rather than a fixed group curriculum.
 If you have tried standard outpatient care and found it too generic, this is often the difference that makes treatment hold.

-When Outpatient Care Is Not Enough
+When Is Outpatient Care Not Enough?

 Outpatient care has limits, and naming them is part of good treatment.
 Someone with significant medical risk, active withdrawal, or an acute psychiatric crisis needs a higher level of care first, and we will say so on the first call and help you find it.
 If a loved one needs non-clinical, lower-acuity support instead of treatment, our sister practice Heights Mentoring may be the right starting point.

 If this is an emergency or you are thinking about harming yourself, call 911, or call or text 988 to reach the Suicide and Crisis Lifeline.
+In Harris County, The Harris Center operates a 24-hour crisis line at 713-970-7000.
 Heights Behavioral Health is an outpatient program and is not a 24-hour crisis service.

 Frequently Asked Questions